kienlacmai/TicTacToeSocketGUI/README.md

 # TicTacToeSocketGUI
+The following files can be interactive on both separate or single machine/s.
+Each program is to be executed individually excluding the gameboard module.
-A fully functional Tic Tac Toe game intended to be used between two users utilizing socket connection and GUI interface via tkinter
+An interactive, simple Tic Tac Toe Game is created utilizing a socket connection and the Tkinter Python library serving as the GUI.